-The Rise of Modern Science
+CCST-SHU 128 The Rise of Modern Science

 This is a survey of the history of scientific disciplines and scientific methods from the "Scientific Revolution" of the seventeenth century to the present.
 We will discuss the ways of knowing such as reason, observation, experiment, and modeling.
 Our topics include science and religion, science and war, and the development of key scientific disciplines, institutions, and forms of communication.
 While focusing on physical and life sciences we will also ask about connections between a science of things and a science of human beings and human society.
 Students read original works by Newton, Lavoisier, Darwin, Freud, and Einstein, among others.
+Prerequisite: None.

-Information Societies
+CCST-SHU 129 Information Societies

 Proclamations of the "personal computer revolution" and the advent of the "Information Age" are now history, if only three decades old.
 Recently developed digital media have also been associated with radical changes and even the "death" of traditional forms of communication.
 This class will evaluate the relationship between information technology and society, "the media and the message," from a broad historical perspective.
 Students will learn about the major material transformations in information support, from scroll to web, with a focus on Western civilization.
 A comparative attention to the Middle East and East Asia for the Early Modern period and the Soviet political project for twentieth century developments will allow for a more nuanced interpretation of the notion of "modernity" associated with the "from printing press to Internet" narrative arc.
 We will build toward an understanding of the interdependencies between technological and social systems in several steps.
-First, we will establish a longue duree perspective by surveying the scroll-to-codex transformation, and sketch contours of a Eurasian geographical plane by following paper's transition from China to the Middle East and Europe.
-Next, we will read foundational texts on the history of the printing press with a special focus on transformations in science and religion.
-We will then overview the famous nineteenth-century developments in information and communication technologies.
-We will ask about their roles in shaping individuals' gender and professional identities as well as in the governance of transatlantic empires.
+First, we will etablish a longue plane by following paper's transition from China to the Middle East and Europe.
+Next, we will read foundational texts on the history of the printing press with a special focus on transformation and communication technologies.
+We will then overview the famous nineteenth-century developments in information and communication technologies. will ask about their roles in shaping individuals' gender and professional identities as well as in the governance of transatlantic empires.
 The emergence of big corporations in parallel with the modern bureaucratic apparatus and new recording and data processing technologies is our fourth step.
-Toward the end of the class, we look at how the WWII calculating machine, the computer, acquired the functions of a "media machine" and took center stage in the debates about alternative political systems.
+Toward the end of the class, we look at how the WWI calculating machine, the computer, acquired the functions of a "media machine" and took center stage in the debates about alternative political systems.
 We conclude with an exploration of contemporary visions for blurring space and time, ubiquitous computing, and promises of ultimate technological transcendence: trans-humanism.
 To preserve a uniting element in this wide ranging material, each of these steps will systematically explore particularly important locations where technological and social changes are negotiated, such as the library, the printing workshop, the publishing house, the office, and, finally, the classroom and the body itself.
 Prerequisite: None.